g-ravity/War-of-Words/README.md

 # War-of-Words

 We are sorry for the inconvenience.
 But currently, our project is undergoing a huge shift in tech stack.
-Hang on for a sometime, while the project is in development
+Hang on for sometime, while the project is in development.